Azure-Samples/streaming-at-scale/eventhubs-capture-synapse-delta/README.md

 The deployed Azure Synapse workspace contains a notebook stored under the Develop tab as `blob-avro-to-delta-synapse`.
 If you plan to modify the notebook, first copy it to another location, as it will be overwritten if you run the solution again.

-Synapse doens't natively support an always up cluster.
-This approach is one way to get out of the box checkpointing with an append only store and eventhub capture.
-For more complex streaming requirements (data lnading more frequently or slow changing data), it is advised to use a more robust design.
+Synapse doesn't natively support an always up cluster.
+This approach is one way to get out of the box checkpointing with an append only store and EventHub capture.
+For more complex streaming requirements (data landing more frequently or slow changing data), it is advised to use a more robust design.

 You can log into the workspace and view the executed pipeline (which runs the notebook) by navigating to the Monitor tab in the provisioned Synapse Workspace: